 “If things go south, I will rely on hunting to get my meat,” I’ve heard this one so many times that it has almost become a nuisance for me.
 People think that if they own a powerful rifle, they can just go into the woods and bring some big game that will keep them fed.
 Many of these people don’t even have a clue about the survival hunting essentials and I think it’s better to give them a heads up.

 I can’t say that I’m an expert hunter and to be honest, I think that I still have a lot to learn.
-Although I’ve been part of several experienced hunting parties, I still consider myself a beginner and I prefer to have a humble approach when it comes to this topic.
+Although I’ve been part of several experienced hunting parties, I even consider myself a beginner and I prefer to have a humble approach when it comes to this topic.
 Although humans evolved in large part due to their hunting abilities and the knowledge they passed on regarding how to bag big game animals, today, the modern hunters are putting all their hopes into the available technology.

 Don’t get me wrong, I’m not saying that having the best gear can be harmful to your hunting skills… I’m just saying that before you invest your hard-earned money in state of the art hunting gear, you should start by mastering the survival hunting essentials.

 In a survival scenario where grocery stores are closed, you will be forced to hunt for your own food.
-If it will come to that, there are a few things you need to master before you go out, hoping to bring down some big game animals.
+If it comes to that, there are a few things you need to master before you go out, hoping to bring down some big game animals.

 Survival hunting essentials: